ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Fans want cheaper food and seats closer to their favourite player
 - Instead of ....we're changing the seating arrangements in the stadium to have players closer to their fans.

+# Your uniqueness and powers
+- Document what makes you uniquely good at something and powers

+- I am good at building early stage products and seeing things through.
+- I like to think of ideas from scratch and see them to fruition.

 # Keep it simple
 - I always look at how we can simplify things, move fast, iterate, fail, learn and succeed.
+- There are many wways to keep things simple ie:
+1. Task A can take 8 hours to do but solve 80% of the problem
+2. Task B can take 10 hours to do but solve 70% of the problem
+3. Task C can take 24 horus to do but solve only 25% of the problem

 # About the Author
 - Chris Ragobeer has been in startups for the last 10 years.
 Limited Resources.